AlbertMentat/DDCT/README.md

 * pytorch==2.4.0

 ## Example
-Example code for the use of MoGE:
+Example code for the use of DDCT:
 ```python
 import torch
 from torch import nn